Skip to main content

 Elena Coley-O'Rourke, PhD

 Dr. Elena Coley-O’Rourke completed her PhD in Neuroscience in 2024 in the lab of Dr. Elaine Hsiao at UC Los Angeles.
 Her work explored how the gut microbiome responds to environmental perturbations to influence neurodevelopment and behavior, with a specific focus on maternal microbiome and fetal neurodevelopment in the context of gestational malnutrition.
 She was funded by an NSF Graduate Research Fellowship and a UCLA Dissertation Year Fellowship.
-Dr. Coley-O’Rourke is currently a postdoctoral researcher at UC San Francisco in the lab of Dr. Xianhua Piao, where she studies neuroimmune and glial contributions to cortical interneuron development, with relevance to neurodevelopmental disorders such as Autism Spectrum Disorder and Schizophrenia.
+Dr. Coley-O’Rourke then moved to UC San Francisco to pursue postdoctoral training with Dr. Xianhua Piao studying neuroimmune and glial contributions to cortical interneuron development.
+She is currently a National Institute of Mental Health T32-funded postdoctoral fellow with Dr. Hisashi Umemori at Boston Children’s Hospital, studying the role of environmental factors on dopamine circuit development.

 Anne Eglash MD, NABBLM-C, IBCLC, FABM